 Most of my published research has been funded to correct common misconceptions about religion, politics and ethics.
-More accurate models can lead to improved public policy outcomes.
+More accurate models can improve public policy outcomes.

 Routledge, 2025